indreshp135/CSE-227-OPENMCP/README.md

     """
     Args:
         caveat: Parsed caveat object
-        context: FastMCP request context
+        context: Request context containing user info
         result: Tool execution result (None for pre-call)
         macaroon: Current macaroon instance
-        *params: Additional parameters from caveat string
+        *params: Additional parameters from the caveat string

     Returns:
-        List of new caveats to add to macaroon
+        A list of new caveats to add to the macaroon upon success.

+    Raises:
+        PolicyViolationError: If the authorization check fails.
     """
     pass
 ```